dokterbob/youtube2ipfs/README.md

 ```

 ## Usage
-First, make sure you have an IPFS node running.
+First, make sure you have IPFS running.
 Then:

 ```sh
 $ youtube2ipfs https://www.youtube.com/watch?v=FHH6hIc2GyE
 QmaqcMNVRvet1ZfRFoEBkGaEVLHKTUtkgX3139gpPc1zve
 ```

+You can view the result through the IPFS gateway: `https://gateway.ipfs.io/ipfs/QmaqcMNVRvet1ZfRFoEBkGaEVLHKTUtkgX3139gpPc1zve`

 It accepts multiple URL's, as well as channels and playlists.
 Multiple files will be added to the same top-level directory.
 Subtitles will also be downloaded and metadata is added to the video file.